ying2829/Kaggle-CaseSturdy/Business Project/READ.md

 ```

 * By guest point of view
 It is very interesting that we can also compared to the comments the gurests left in the property to figure it out what matter for people who traveled Seattle.
+(And, I filier `word_frequency` is less than the average which is less than 893.)
 ```Bigquery
 SELECT word, COUNT(word) AS word_frequency
 FROM (SELECT word